SLdragon/wiki-teamsfx/SSO-for-Message-Extension.md

 Please [reference this sample code](https://github.com/OfficeDev/TeamsFx-Samples/blob/49179ff8f766c2f99c5fa93d97ad8939ec880056/query-org-user-with-message-extension-sso/teamsBot.ts#L32) for the basic usage.

 ## API limitation
 SSO only work for `query` and `link unfurling` in Message Extension.
-So this API should be implement within `TeamsActivityHandler.handleTeamsMessagingExtensionQuery`, actually this API also works in `TeamsActivityHandler.handleTeamsAppBasedLinkQuery`.
+So this API should be implement within `TeamsActivityHandler.handleTeamsMessagingExtensionQuery`.

+In view of the poor SSO effect of link unfurling, the `API` has not been implemented for `TeamsActivityHandler.handleTeamsAppBasedLinkQuery` yet.
+If you have any idea about this, please submit an issue to us.